 Another reshaped feedback controller, denoted by $C_{ve}(s)$, is more 'stiff' and enables for a viscoelastic behavior when contacting with environment, cf. section \ref{sec:2}.
 The resulting controller has the form

-similar to \eqref{eq:4:3} but differs from this by including also the proportional feedback of the control error, cf. with \eqref{eq:4:2}.
-The latter makes it possible to press on the environment with a force that is either proportional to the control error (in which case the reference value $r(t)$ is to be considered additionally), or with a constant force equal to $U$.
-For the second case, which is also used in the below experiments, the proportional control part in \eqref{eq:4:4} is extended by saturation, i.e. $\mathrm{sat}_U \bigl[k_p \, e(t)\bigr]$.
+which is similar to \eqref{eq:4:3} but differs from this by including also a proportional feedback of the control error, cf. with \eqref{eq:4:2}.
+The latter makes it possible to press on the environment with a force that is either proportional to the control error (in this case the reference value $r(t)$ is to be considered additionally), or with a constant force equal to $U$.

+For the second case, which is used in the below experiments, the proportional control part in \eqref{eq:4:4} is extended by saturation, i.e. $\mathrm{sat}_U \bigl[k_p \, e(t)\bigr]$.
 Further we note that both fractions in \eqref{eq:4:3} and \eqref{eq:4:4} use a low-pass filter with a sufficiently high cut-off frequency $\omega_c$; otherwise both control transfer functions are improper and could not be implemented, cf. section \ref{sec:3}.

-The resulted magnitude response of the closed-loop disturbance sensitivity function $S(s)$ is compared for all three feedback controllers (here for $r=0$) in Fig. \ref{fig:SensTFexper}.
+The resulted magnitude response of the closed-loop disturbance sensitivity functions $S(s)$ are compared for all three feedback controllers (here for $r=0$) in Fig. \ref{fig:SensTFexper}.

 The experimentally evaluated motion control scenario is shown in Fig. \ref{fig:ExpNoContact} (a).
 The reference trajectory $r(t)$ with one positive and one negative slope, both implying the same reference velocity magnitude, is tracked by the designed stiff controller \eqref{eq:4:2}.
-On the way back, i.e. at time $t > 10$ sec, there is no environmental obstacles and, therefore, no contact with soft objects, cf. with Fig. \ref{fig:expsetup} where a soft object was already placed.
+On the way back, at time $t > 10$ sec, there is no environmental obstacles and, therefore, no contact with soft objects, cf. with Fig. \ref{fig:expsetup} where a soft object was afterwards placed.
 Note that at the beginning and especially after the slope segments of trajectory, the control error $|e(t)|$ increases and takes certain time to settle, cf. Fig. \ref{fig:ExpNoContact} (a).
-This is due to nonlinear friction effects (see \cite{ruderman2023analysis} for details) which are not explicitly compensated and need to be mitigated by the proportional and integral feedback actions only.
+This is due to nonlinear friction effects (see \cite{ruderman2023analysis,ruderman2025} for details) which are not explicitly compensated and need to be mitigated by the proportional and integral feedback actions only.